harness/developer-hub/docs/code-repository/work-in-repos/branch.md

 :::caution

-You can't recover branches deleted directly in Harness Code, as these are your [remote branches](https://git-scm.com/book/en/v2/Git-Branching-Remote-Branches).
+You can't recover branches that are deleted directly in Harness Code because these are your [remote branches](https://git-scm.com/book/en/v2/Git-Branching-Remote-Branches).

 If you want to delete a branch that you cloned to your local machine, use command line Git, and IDE, or another tool to manage your local branches.

 :::

 1. When viewing a repository in Harness Code, go to **Branches**.
-2. On the list of branches, select **More options** (&vellip;) next to the branch you want to delete, and select **Delete**.
+2. Select **More options** (&vellip;) next to the branch you want to delete, and select **Delete**.